Frequently asked questions by teachers and schools

 A. Yes.
-All SUM Program transcript answer keys were revised during 2008 and 2009 to be BOS compatible.
+All SUM Program transcript answer keys are BOS compatible.

 Q. Do you allow schools to edit the transcript answer keys?

 A. Yes.
-The answer keys are available in Microsoft Word for a minimal fee to instructors upon request.
-(E-mail email@example.com for more information.)
+The answer keys are available in Microsoft Word at no charge to instructors upon request.
+(E-mail firstname.lastname@example.org for more information.)
 School-edited transcripts can also be loaded into the online version of The SUM Program for the auto-compare feature.

 Q. How long does it take to complete The SUM Program?

 A. The average student completes the transcription portion of Beginning Medical Transcription, 2nd ed., in about 160 hours.
 It takes an additional 240 hours to complete the reading assignments and exercises, so plan on 400 hours total.
 For example, those who study 30 hours per week can expect to complete BMT in 13 weeks.
 The Surgery Unit takes approximately 160 hours to complete, while Advanced Medical Transcription, 2nd ed. will take over 400 hours to complete.
 Note: This is a self-directed curriculum which students complete at their own pace.
 Some students will require more time to actually master the material; other students may require less time.

 Download recommended textbook assignment grids for all courses in PDF format for the beginning and intermediate units.

 These assignment grids are also available in Word format (beginning and intermediate) so you can edit them to suit your program.